Language: EN

 What are dependencies in programming

-When module A depends on another module B, it means that module A uses module B. Or in other words, module A needs module B to function.
+When a module A depends on another module B, it means that module A uses module B (therefore, module A needs module B to function).

 programacion-referencia-a-b

 In principle, including a dependency between libraries is not a bad thing.
-It is done every day, and it would be almost impossible to create a program without dividing it into modules.
+It happens every day, and it would be almost impossible to create a program without breaking it down into modules.

-However, it also has its negative side.
-If we do not manage dependencies correctly, your program can become a hellfire 🔥🔥🔥.
+However, it also has its downsides.
+If we do not manage dependencies properly, your program can turn into hell 🔥🔥🔥.

-Why do we make an entry just to explain dependencies?
-It’s actually quite simple to understand.
+Why are we making an entry just to explain dependencies?
+In reality, it is something quite simple to understand.

-Because it is one of the biggest problems you will have in development.
-It has always been like this, and I don’t think it’s going to be fixed.
-So it deserves that we take a break and talk about it.
+Because it is one of the biggest problems you will face in development.
+It has always been this way (and I don’t think it will change).
+So it deserves that we take a pause and talk about it

-Let’s take a look at it with a very simplified example with only four dependencies.
-But keep in mind that in a normal project, it is normal to have hundreds of dependencies.
+Let’s see it with a very simplified example with only four dependencies.
+But keep in mind that in a normal project, it is common to have hundreds of dependencies.

 Initial situation, “my application”